Josef Newgarden taken to hospital; Pato O'Ward wins at Iowa

 Chevrolet’s initial diagnosis was that the suspension broke on Newgarden’s car.
 There was no immediate word on the force in which Newgarden hit the outside wall.

-Billows said Newgarden cleared all tests in the care center after the crash, but IndyCar had planned to re-evaluate him Thursday in Indianapolis before he collapsed upon returning to the motorhome lot.
+Billows said Newgarden cleared all tests in the care center after the crash, and the medical staff spoke to him a second time before he returned to the motorhome lot.
+IndyCar also had planned to re-evaluate him Thursday in Indianapolis before he collapsed upon returning to the motorhome lot.

+Per IndyCar regulations, a driver receives a secondary evaluation when a crash registers more than 80 G-Forces.
+There was no immediate word from IndyCar or Team Penske on the force of Newgarden's hit.

+"Thinking of my bus brother right now," tweeted Penske teammate Scott McLaughlin.

-O'Ward made the pass for the win on pit road with a speedy stop by his Arrow McLaren SP team and held off Penske teammates Will Power and Scott McLaughlin for the win.
+O'Ward made the pass for the win on pit road with a speedy stop by his Arrow McLaren SP team and held off Penske teammates Will Power and Scott McLaughlin.
 It's the second win of the season for the Mexican driver, who finished second on Saturday and remains firmly in the IndyCar title race with five races remaining.

 O'Ward is fifth in the standings, 36 points behind leader Marcus Ericsson.
 His win halted Team Penske's dominance on the 0.894-mile oval, where Roger Penske's drivers had won six of the last seven races prior to Sunday.